-FLI expects to raise gross proceeds of up to ₱35,000,000,000,000.00 from its Bond Program.
-For the second tranche, without exercising the Oversubscription Option, the net proceeds are estimated to be [₱8.89] billion, after deducting fees, commissions, and expenses relating to the issuance of the Offer Bonds.
-If the Oversubscription Option is fully exercised, the net proceeds are estimated to be approximately [₱11.85] billion, after deducting fees, commissions, and expenses relating to the issuance of the Offer Bonds.
-Proceeds of the Offer shall be used by the Company to [(i) partially refinance the full redemption of FLI's fixed rate bonds maturing on June 23, 2025, with coupon rate of 5.3455% p.a. and face amount of ₱8,925,000,000.00, and (ii) partially fund the capital expenditure for land development and construction costs of the Company's real estate projects.]
+FLI expects to raise gross proceeds of up to P35,000,000,000.00 from its Bond Program.
+For the second tranche, without exercising the Oversubscription Option, the net proceeds are estimated to be [P8.89] billion, after deducting fees, commissions, and expenses relating to the issuance of the Offer Bonds.
+If the Oversubscription Option is fully exercised, the net proceeds are estimated to be approximately [P11.85] billion, after deducting fees, commissions, and expenses relating to the issuance of the Offer Bonds.
+If the Oversubscription Option is fully exercised, the net proceeds are estimated to be approximately [P11.85] billion, after deducting fees, commissions, and expenses relating to the issuance of the Offer Bonds.
+Proceeds of the Offer shall be used by the Company to [(i) partially refinance the full redemption of FLI's fixed rate bonds maturing on June 23, 2025, with coupon rate of 5.3455% p.a. and face amount of P8,925,000,000.00, and (ii) partially fund the capital expenditure for land development and construction costs of the Company's real estate projects.]